Ragdata/.github/repo-templates/org/.github/SUPPORT.md

 # 💪 [Community Support Document](#toc)

-> 👉 This file is included by default with all of my repositories by virtue of its inclusion in my [`.github`](https://github.com/ragdata/.github) repository, which defines defaults for all other repositories under an account.
+> 👉 This is my default `Community Support Document` which is applied automatically to all repositories which do not contain their own policy document.
 >
-> `Community Support Document v1.0.1`
+> `Community Support Document v1.0.2`

 <a name="toc"></a>